Skip to content

 When to see: May-September

-During the summer months Basking Sharks gather off of our shores in large quantities.
-But do not fear these gentle giants, they are only on the hunt for microscopic plankton!
+During the summer months, they gather off our shores in large quantities.
+But do not fear!
+These gentle giants are only on the hunt for microscopic plankton.

-The Inner Hebrides are actually one of the best locations in the world for swimming with Basking sharks.
-Have a look at Basking Shark Scotland for organised trips to kayak, snorkel or dive with these magnificent creatures.
+The Inner Hebrides are actually one of the best locations in the world for swimming with basking sharks.
+Have a look at Basking Shark Scotland for organised kayak, snorkel or diving trips with these magnificent creatures.
 Would you take the plunge?

 Red Deer

-When to see: Stags are most active during the Autumn Rut - September/October
+When to see: September/October (Stags are most active during the Autumn Rut)

-Red Deer are Scotland’s largest deer and can be seen often on mountainsides and moorlands.
-The male deer (Stags) boast impressive antlers which grow in size as the deer gets older.
-These antlers have been measured up to a metre in width and weighing up to 15kg!
+Red deer are Scotland’s largest deer and are often seen on mountainsides and moorlands.
+Male deer, also known as "stags", boast impressive antlers which grow in size as they get older.
+These antlers have been measured up to a metre in width and can weigh up to 15kg!

-Red Deer can be seen year round.
-Early summer is the best time to watch female deer (hinds) and calves.
-However, the most impressive time of year in the Red Deer calendar is the autumn rutting season.
+Red deer can be seen year-round.
+Early summer is the best time to watch female deer, also known as "hinds" and their calves.
+However, the most impressive time of year is the autumn rutting season.
 One of Scotland’s most impressive wildlife events.
-From late September and running up until the end of October is the best time to view this roaring spectacle.
+From late September up until the end of October is the best time to view this roaring spectacle.

 It is advised to check the Outdoor Access Code before heading out and take into consideration the stag stalking season from the 1st July – 20th October.